Ready to explore Knox Farm State Park? Here's everything you need to know before you go!

 Description

 Knox Farm State Park sits just minutes from Niagara Falls, offering a refreshing contrast to the tourist crowds with its 600 acres of rolling meadows, mature woodlands, and quiet ponds.
-This former working farm turned state park provides multiple trail options across varied terrain, making it an excellent choice for hikers who want flexibility in their outdoor experience without the intensity of more challenging destinations.
+This former working farm turned state park provides multiple trail options across varied terrain, making it an excellent choice for hikers who want flexibility in their outdoor experience.

 The park's trail network winds through distinctly different landscapes, each offering its own character and wildlife viewing opportunities.
 You'll move from open grasslands where white-tailed deer often graze in the early morning and evening hours, into dense woodland sections where the canopy provides welcome shade on warm days.
 The transition zones between these habitats create particularly rich birding opportunities, with various species moving between the forest edge and open areas throughout the day.